J-1 Visa Electrical Controls Engineer Jobs

 Does the two-year home residency requirement affect controls engineers?

 It can.
 J-1 participants whose home country government funded their training, whose skills appear on the State Department's Exchange Visitor Skills List, or who receive support from a U.S. government agency may be subject to the requirement.
-This bars you from changing to H-1B or other nonimmigrant work categories until you complete two years in your home country, unless you obtain a waiver.
+This bars you from changing to H-1B visa or other nonimmigrant work categories until you complete two years in your home country, unless you obtain a waiver.

 What should an Electrical Controls Engineer's training plan include?